 Statement 3 is incorrect:

 The President’s election is held in accordance with the system of proportional representation by means of the single transferable vote and the voting is done by secret ballot system.

 Statement 1 is correct: The constitution has not mentioned the procedure related to the removal of the judge of the supreme court.
-THE procedure is mentioned in the judges enquiry act(1968).
+The procedure is mentioned in the judges enquiry act(1968).

 Statement 2 is incorrect: It is the President of India who can be impeached for the ‘violation of the constitution’.
-The judge of the supreme court can be removed on two grounds which are —proved misbehaviour or incapacity.
+A judge of the supreme court can be removed on two grounds which are —proved misbehaviour or incapacity.

 Statement 3 is incorrect: A person to be appointed as a judge of the Supreme Court should have the following qualifications:

 1. He should be a citizen of India.